How To Write a Business Plan On Just One PowerPoint: A Free Template

 Mission & Vision

-Explain the purpose and direction of your business.
+Could you explain the purpose and direction of your business?

 Market Analysis

-Explain the attractiveness and the dynamics of the market.
+Could you explain the attractiveness and the dynamics of the market?

 Competitor Analysis

-Identify the main competitors to determine their strengths and weaknesses.
+Could you identify the main competitors to determine their strengths and weaknesses?

 Customer Segments

-Explain the customer groups or businesses that you are aiming to sell your products or services.
+Could you explain to the customer groups or businesses that you aim to sell your products or services?

 Marketing Strategy